 To its credit, the cute vibrator narrative broke through the social stigma I felt around masturbation.
 It made those whispered, vulnerable confessions from sex toy matchmaking achievable.
 The cute vibrator gave masturbation a door into the pop culture of BuzzFeed’s listicles and Urban Outfitter’s lifestyle shelves.
 And it is likely that the cheeky, pastel packaging made this progress possible.

 But, our masturbation narrative needs to mature beyond these flawed first steps.
 A truly empowering masturbation narrative must uplift marginalized voices.
 We need to be intrepid enough to interrogate ourselves and others about who is excluded from our definition of sex positivity.
+We need to shop at POC-owned sex toy shops like Enby or Feelmore and support people designing sex toys for masturbation with physical disabilities like Handi.
 We need to put in the effort and energy to articulate a narrative that includes complexity and differences, a narrative that is truly intimate and genuine, instead of relying on frothy double entendres.
 Above all, we need to be brave enough to do the work to truly embrace our individual bodies.
 No matter how pretty or quippy the packaging is, someone else’s narrative will not grant us the power to celebrate our bodies and who we are.
 A new vibrator will not erase internalized shame.

 For me, the journey from shame to self-acceptance consists of vulnerable, honest conversations with myself and my partner.
 Achievements look like my ability to remark offhandedly to a friend that I masturbate out of boredom when I can’t fall asleep.
 I have to remind myself — often — that my body and I are doing just fine.
 The journey from shame to self acceptance requires hard self-reflection, vulnerability, and emotional labor.
 The real work isn’t cute, easy, or Instagrammable, but, at least it is free.